 Denise Castillo-Rhodes was first appointed to the Board in April 2017 as a City Council Appointee.
 She serves on the Disability and Investment Committees.
 Ms. Castillo-Rhodes is Executive Vice President and Chief Financial Officer of Texas Medical Center, with oversight and leadership of accounting, finance, budgeting, risk management, investments, debt financing and tax compliance.
-Additionally, as a member of the executive leadership team, she’s involved in the formation of the long-term strategic initiatives and planning, which includes the development of the collaborative bio-life science ecosystem.
+Additionally, as a member of the executive leadership team, she is involved in the formation of the long-term strategic initiatives and planning, which includes the development of the collaborative bio-life science ecosystem.
 Ms. Castillo-Rhodes has served Texas Medical Center in this capacity since 2004.

 Ms. Castillo-Rhodes serves in leadership roles with numerous non-profit organizations such as University of St. Thomas, St. Thomas High School, Medical Bridges, Greater Houston Women’s Chamber of Commerce, American Red Cross, and the American Heart Association.
 In 2016, Ms. Castillo-Rhodes was named Businesswoman of the Year and "Top 100 Women to Watch in America”.
 In 2017, she was honored as an "Outstanding Woman in Banking and Finance,” was named the University of St. Thomas Cameron School of Business Distinguished Alumnus and was a University of Texas at El Paso College of Business Gold Nugget Award recipient.
 In 2018, Ms. Castillo-Rhodes was among the women honored as the 2018 ABC 13 Women of Distinction.
 Additionally, in 2022, Ms. Castillo-Rhodes was appointed by Governor Abbott to serve on the Governor’s Commission for Women.